AI-Lab-Makerere/GIZ-Videos/Video One/README.md

 # Video One - How to Access Open Voice Training Data: The Mozilla’s Common Voice Platform

-This repository contains the assessment notebooks and guides to Video one assessments.
+This repository contains the assessment notebooks and a supplementary guide to video one assessments.

 # Assessment One
-In this assessment, you are required to contribute Mozilla's Common Voice Platform by both speaking out FIVE sentences in English and Validating FIVE English sentences that already on the platform.
+In this assessment, you are required to contribute Mozilla's Common Voice Platform by both speaking out five sentences in English and validating five English sentences that already on the platform.
 You will then report back to atingi on your contributions.

 [Walk through slides](https://docs.google.com/presentation/d/1_x7WQQgyhZqHJfy60TipgUjyh0Ypy1DEzjZ036kbNNw/edit?usp=sharing)

 # Assessment Two
 In assessment two, you are provided with a notebook with a pretrained English DeepSpeech model, you are also provided with a sentence to record using the Audacity tool, the sentence will be run through the model to obtain performance.

 Find the notebook here: [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/drive/1mBkmfIhVjcZBYQq3I58A50RwK82uYmRv?usp=sharing)